tmalamut/user-registration/README.md

 # user-registration
 Continuing to learn Spring Boot during Summer '21

-Utilizes PostgreSQL for the database.

-Learned about MailDev to test the mail functionality (email verification).
+Utilizes PostgreSQL for the database and MailDev (via npm) to test the mail functionality (email verification).